 - Steering Committee: AutomotiveUI conference series

-- Reviewer: TOCHI, Transportation Research Part D: Transport and Environment, Human-Computer Interaction, Interacting with Computers, Computer Speech and Language, NordiCHI
+- Reviewer: NSF, TOCHI, Transportation Research Part D: Transport and Environment, Human-Computer Interaction, Interacting with Computers, Computer Speech and Language, NordiCHI

 - Advisory Board Member: UNH Interoperability Lab